Jahid-08/ticket-lifecycle/README.md

 <img width="757" alt="image" src="https://github.com/user-attachments/assets/bc39becc-3a0a-4e8e-973c-bd10d3fa968a" />
   <img width="720" alt="image" src="https://github.com/user-attachments/assets/7947f24b-d52c-44fd-8dde-616815018831" />
 </p>
+## Viewing the Ticket as an Agent

-So next, we're going to be logging into our portal as one of the Agents we created named John to view the ticket we created.
-As you can see in the image above, there is the ticket we created as the user Karen.
-So as "John" we are going to observe the ticket properties.
+Next, we will log into the portal as one of the agents we created, **John**, to review the submitted ticket.

+Upon logging in, we can see the ticket created by the user **Karen**.
+As **John**, we will observe the ticket properties to ensure all details are correctly set.

 <p>
 <br />